nd-crane/trusted_ke/evaluations/qualitative/README.md

-# Relation Extraction Manual Evaluation
+# Relation Extraction Qualitative Evaluation

 The excel sheets in this folder are initially created via the select_sample.py, then downloaded for manual evaluation and reuploaded.
 The evaluation metrics and guidelines are described in [evaluations](../README.md).